shopware/docs/resources/references/security.md

 ## Reset sessions when changing password

-As soon as a password is changed for a user or customer the session is invalid and the user or customer must log in again.
+As soon as a password is changed for a user or customer, the session is invalid and the user or customer must log in again.
 For more information, refer to:

 - [User Changelog](https://github.com/shopware/platform/commit/5ea99ee5d7a12bab3a01a64c3948eee7c4188ede)
 - [Customer Changelog](https://github.com/shopware/platform/commit/47b4b094c13f62db860be2f431138bb45c0bd0b6)